-I don’t like to write about negative things but losing Jessica was pretty disheartening.
-We didn’t have the best time in Red Bay, Alabama, where we stayed for RV warranty work and that just compounded the issue.
-At fifteen years, she’s had a long life living in the US and Europe and being with us the first ten months on the road.
+I don't like to write about negative things but losing Jessica was pretty disheartening.
+We didn't have the best time in Red Bay, Alabama, where we stayed for RV warranty work and that just compounded the issue.
+At fifteen years, she's had a long life living in the US and Europe and being with us for the first ten months on the road.
 We still miss her a lot.

 Despite any lows, even losing Jessica, Project Escape was a success.
 We completed the year feeling refreshed and revitalized and ready to jump back into full-time jobs.
 We will always have this year to look back on.
 It's a great reminder that it is most definitely worth it to take a leap of faith and just go for it in life!

 The next part of the recap will be about the numbers and is coming to you next week.
 I have a few more posts about the experience of traveling via RV coming up as well.
 I know a lot of people are curious about RVing and I'm also happy to answer any questions you may have.

 How about you?
 Have you gone on an epic trip?
 Share!
 Have you been on a sabbatical?
 Where did you go?
 Are you thinking about a trip?
 Where to?
 Do tell!

 Like it?
 PIN it!